-If you can transform your logistics into a revenue-driver rather than a cost center, you can reduce shipping costs while driving more sales to ultimately increase your profit margin.
+If you can transform your logistics into a revenue-driver rather than a cost centre, you can reduce shipping costs while driving more sales to ultimately increase your profit margin.
 Think about it: If you can quadruple your revenue, without quadrupling your shipping costs, you will bring home more profit.

 “Customers get accustomed to a certain service level at a low price — often free — and want it faster over time.
 ShipBob has been able to deliver the customer service level we need at the right cost.
-Since switching to ShipBob from our previous 3PL, our fulfillment cost on comparable orders went down by 25%.”
+Since switching to ShipBob from our previous 3PL, our fulfilment cost on comparable orders went down by 25%.”

 Michael Peters, VP of E-Commerce Operations at TB12

 How do 3PLs reduce shipping costs?
 3PLs get bulk discounts and can pass those savings onto you.
 For example, ShipBob helps thousands of brands ship millions of packages and works closely with Australia Post, UPS, FedEx, and DHL.

 ShipBob also has a large network of fulfilment centres, allowing brands to distribute their inventory to locations closest to their end customers.
 This reduces the time in transit and shipping cost since it eliminates the need to ship to the highest, most expensive shipping zones that are farthest away.